buggerman/re-arch/README.md

 - 🔒 **Flatpak for GUI apps**: Sandboxed, secure, isolated from system
 - ⚙️ **pacman for system core**: Essential utilities, libraries, command-line tools
 - 📦 **AUR sparingly**: Only for packages unavailable elsewhere
-- 🍺 **LinuxBrew for development**: Isolated development tools and environments
+- 🍺 **Homebrew for development**: Isolated development tools and environments
 - 🛡️ **No mixed installations**: Each package type has its designated manager

 **🚨 Key Rule: Never install GUI applications (Firefox, LibreOffice, GIMP, etc.) via pacman - always use Flatpak for better security and system stability.**